themanyone/firstpage/README.md

 header     | what it does
 -----------|-------------
-headings : foo, bar       | List under foo and bar headings. cache : http://foo.com    | Display cached copy of foo.com expires : 4               | Fetch new copy after 4 hours.
+headings : foo, bar       | List under foo and bar headings.* cache : http://foo.com    | Display cached copy of foo.com expires : 4               | Fetch new copy after 4 hours.
 url : http://foo.com/file | Download from foo.com (no cache).

+\* Files without `headings:` go into an *Other* menu category where they may not show up because this feature can be turned off in `navbar.phpx`.

 ## Markdown Shortcuts